 - tubes called lymphatics or that connect the parts of the lymphatic system

 Hodgkin lymphoma often begins in the and then spreads from one part of the lymphatic system to another.
 The cancerous tumors usually have large cells called Reed-Sternberg cells.

 What Are the Signs & Symptoms of Hodgkin Lymphoma?

-Hodgkin lymphoma is caused by a (a change in a gene) in the of growing white blood cells called B lymphocytes.
-These mutations are not inherited.
+This type of cancer usually is caused by a change in the genes of growing white blood cells called B lymphocytes.
+Doctors aren’t sure why this happens.

-- are treated with immunosuppressive drugs after organ transplants
+- been given immunosuppressive drugs after organ transplants

 - have had Epstein-Barr viral infection (mononucleosis)